hindahajjam/hind-ahajjam/README.md

 ## 📖 About Me

-- 📊 Data Scientist & Statistician
+- 📊 Data Scientist @Ewattch
 - 🎓 Studying a Master's Degree in Statistics
 - 📍 Living in Metz, France